 - What is your student’s expectation for service delivery?

-- Is s/he aware of all university policies that may have an impact on her/his experience?
+- Are they aware of all university policies that may have an impact on their experience?

 Resources for Parents and Families